 - How are you going to get your design printed and to your customers?

-To start with you can sell your t-shirts through another website.
+If you are just starting out, you can sell your t-shirts through another website.
 Like ours.
-There are some websites that allow you to upload your graphic.
+There are websites that allow you to upload your graphic.
 You can have them print it and ship it to the client.

 This is useful especially if you’re on a tight budget and you can’t afford to print them yourself.